jorgecc/ExampleTicketPHP/README.md

 In our case, we will use the following libraries:

 * https://github.com/EFTEC/bladeone  It's a template library (for our VIEW).
 It's minimalist (one class and no dependency) yet complete.
 Also, it uses the syntax of Laravel's Blade.
+* https://github.com/EFTEC/bladeonehtml  It is an extension to eftec/blade.
+It adds extra tags to the view, example @input() (for an input text)
 * https://github.com/EFTEC/pdpone.
 It's our persistence library (for the database).
 It's also minimalist; it's practically a wrapper over PDO (and it's fast).
 We could use PDO too, but we don't want to reinvent the wheel.
 * https://github.com/EFTEC/routeone.
 It's our router library.
 Again, it's minimalist.
 * https://github.com/EFTEC/routeone.
 It's our router library.
 Again, it's minimalist.
 * https://github.com/EFTEC/validationone.
 It's our library to fetch values and validates the information.
 It's also a container for errors.
 Validation and error message works in tandem.
 It's also minimalist (3 classes and nothing more).

 Also, we want a code that could grow, so it must be easy to maintenance (i.e. we don't want spaghetti code) but also we don't want an over-engineered code.